tinode/ios/README.md

 * If you use the app and discover bugs or missing features, let us know by filing bug reports and feature requests.
 Vote for existing feature requests you find most valuable.
 * If you speak a language other than English, translate the apps into your language.
 You may also review and improve existing translations.
 * If you are a UI/UX expert, help us polish the app UI.
 * Use it: install it for your colleagues or friends at work or at home.
-Please [contact us](https://tinode.co/contact) if you want to participate in Test Flight.
+Please [contact us](https://tinode.co/contact) if you want to participate in [TestFlight](https://developer.apple.com/testflight/).

 ## Getting support